If you want to make an apple pie from scratch, you must first create the universe.

 Cogs is a highly-parallel, lock-free, cross-platform, C++ template class library and application framework developed by Colen M. Garoutte-Carson.

 Cogs is my own codebase that I have been developing as a process of self-education, research, and a creative outlet, for the past 15+ years.
-Having been involved in a number of projects professionally in which code was not reused, and finding myself having to write generally the same types of things repeatedly, I decided to try to 'keep my code alive' in a project that captured my best practices and known-good solutions.
-It evolved to also capture certain purist design goals.
+Having been involved in a number of projects professionally in which code was not reused, and finding myself having to write generally the same types of things repeatedly, I decided to try to 'keep my code alive' in a project that captures my best practices and known-good solutions.
+It has evolved to also capture certain purist design goals.

 C++ is a compiled, native language, which (arguably) means better runtime performance.
 C++ templates facilitate reusability/genericness.
 Template meta-programming allows some computational work to be accomplished at compile time.
 Inline template code provides the compiler with good opportunity for optimization.
 C++ is also supported across the vast majority of platforms, and is not controlled by a platform vendor.

 Cogs is not yet updated to C++11, and includes some functionality similar to what is now standard in C++11.

 Performance, Performance, Performance.

 Even in a single-threaded system, asynchronousity can improve performance.
 Using asynchronous file IO calls, for example, can free up the UI thread to process user input more responsively.